Stay In Control Of Your Emotions: How To Release Anger

 Physical activities are great, but you can choose any activity you truly enjoy.
 Doing things which fully absorbs your attention will put the anger at bay and leave you feeling better.

 Breathing exercises are an easy way to calm down from the body's fight or heightened flight state of alertness.
-By taking a few deep breaths, it helps activate a calming reflex in the body.
+A few deep breaths, it helps activate a calming reflex in the body.
 Practice the following techniques often so they will be easier to apply when anger strikes.

 - Focused breathing.
 Practice taking slow, controlled breaths.
 Imagine the air going in through your nose all the way to your belly.
 Follow the breath as it leaves your body.
 Another great deep breathing exercise involves mentally counting.
 Inhale counting to four, hold the breath for a count of four, then exhale counting to four.
 Count to four as your rest, then repeat as necessary.